Vagisil: does this medication treat the symptoms and the cause of yeast infections?

-You can also apply some aloe gel on your vulva for immediate alleviation of the itching.
+Aloe vera has scientifically proven anti-fungal components.
+You can apply some aloe gel on your vulva for immediate alleviation of the itching.
 If fresh aloe vera is within reach, don’t use the gel.
 Use the pulp from the leaves instead.

 Related Post:6 Tips to Prevent Yeast Infections

 Are You Still Going to Use Vagisil?